 For example, if an expat can prove they lived in Japan from June 2020 through June 2021, they pass the physical presence test.
 The physical presence test does not require the expat to live abroad for the calendar year.
 For Americans living in Japan it should be no issue qualifying for the FEIE, and most base their investing strategy around the assumption of using the FEIE.

 Although the United States taxes foreign earned income, the Foreign Tax Credit (FTC) can eliminate foreign income taxes.
 Unfortunately, failing to take advantage of the FTC leads to double taxation—paying income tax to Japan and the United States.

 With the FTC, an American expat who earns income and pays income taxes in Japan can offset United States tax liability by the amount they paid to Japan.
 Americans can take advantage of the FTC through a tax credit, or a tax deduction.
 There are nuances regarding credits and deductions.
 Tax experts can help determine whether somebody should take a credit or a deduction.

 Americans living in Japan can calculate the maximum FTC using the following equation:

-Overall, the FTC makes living in Japan easier for American expats.
-While it may not eliminate all double taxation, the FTC still saves expats thousands of dollars each year.
+Overall, the FTC requires more work and documentation in order to properly file when compared to just taking the FEIE.
+But, in some cases it can enable more investing options for Americans living in Japan.
+Also, while it may not completely eliminate double taxation, the FTC still saves expats thousands of dollars each year.
 However, the United States offers several other tax breaks that expats living in Japan should know about.